xavierliwei/ProjectAnimalCrossing/README.md

 ## Notes
 - You don't need Cookie IF your shipping method is not local store pick up (e.g. you are in Canada).
+- In the Cookie, the "customerZipCode=xxxxx" section is needed to help the website know where are you located, so that the availability for local store pick up can be checked.